We may earn money or products from the companies mentioned in this post.

 Making Vegan Hand Pies

 There are a couple steps that require more time than others in this recipe.
-For example, let your puff pastry thaw for at least 30 minutes before handling (or else it will be hard and break easily), so start this process before you do anything else, and then preheat the oven!
+For example, let your puff pastry thaw overnight in the fridge (or else it will be hard and break easily), so start this process the night before baking these pies.

 Next, Scoop your filling into the center.
 Mine were pretty big so I used about a half cup of filling.
 Just make sure you’ll be able to seal yours tightly without them breaking.

 Take another circle of dough and place it on top, dipping your fingers in water and pushing the two together.
-Use a fork to further seal by pushing down on every corner.
+Use a fork to further seal by pushing down all the way around.
 This filling is a bit thick and not runny, so you shouldn’t have to worry about them leaking.

 Cut a couple slits in the middle and bake them for about 20-25 minutes (depending on the size of your pie) or until they are a beautiful golden brown.
-Adding a tad of oil to the top before baking will help them brown and give them a better crunch, but if you are oil free you can skip this step.
+Adding a tad of oil to the top before baking will help them brown and give them a better crunch.

 That’s it!
 Pack them up and you’re ready to go.